 - Yaahl Gear

 +10% weapon handling, +8% hazard protection, +5% weapon damage

 - Wyvern Wear

-To give you a rough idea of how you can mix these brand sets together, you could create a powerful headshot crit build by equipping two gear pieces from the Airaldi Holdings brand, three pieces from Wyvern Wear, and one Douglas & Harding piece of armour.
-In total you would gain +15% headshot damage, +15% critical hit chance, +7% critical hit damage, and +5% MMR damage.
+To give you a rough idea of how you can mix these brand sets together, you could create a powerful headshot crit build by equipping three gear pieces from the Airaldi Holdings brand, two pieces from Wyvern Wear, and one Douglas & Harding piece of armour.
 With the right marksman rifle and good aim you’ll decimate foes with ease.

 The neat thing about The Division 2 brand sets is how flexible they are, and if Ubisoft adds another brand set it could have huge ramification on the potential builds available to players.

 If you’re looking for more information ahead of The Division 2 release date then check out our suite of guides, such as details on the True Sons, The Division 2 Hyenas, or Outcasts faction, or a breakdown of the new The Division 2 Specializations.

 We will update this list of brand sets and bonuses when we learn of new brands or balancing changes, so you can be sure what’s listed above is accurate and up to date.